What Should Your Next Step In Authorship Be?

 It gives the impression that Lisa will leave the house and something bad will happen to her as a result.

-Where should I include foreshadowing?
+Where should you include foreshadowing?

 Typically, foreshadowing should occur at the start of a book, chapter, or important scene.
 It’s important that your foreshadowing and pacing go hand in hand–if you foreshadow too soon or too little, the reader might forget that you’ve highlighted an important plot point.
 However, if you foreshadow too late, it will come across as rushed and won’t have the same impact.